EmadsGitHub/Track-My-Threads/README.md

 The home screen features a calendar where you can select specific days and log what clothing items you wore.
 Simply select a date, tap "Add Clothes" and choose from your clothing catalog.
 This helps track your wear patterns over time and automatically calculates when items need washing.

 ### Clothing Catalog
 The catalog serves as your digital wardrobe inventory.
-Each item is stored with:
-- Name and type
-- Image (if available)
-- Maximum wears before washing (configurable)
-- Current wear count
-- Days since last wash
-You can view detailed information about each item by tapping on it, which displays a popup with all relevant data and the item's image.
+Each item is stored with information about the clothing like name, last washed date, and how many days and wears the clothing has had since you last washed it.

 ### Laundry Manager
 The laundry manager automatically identifies clothing that needs washing based on two criteria: